-WeVideo is, as the name suggests, a video platform, but designed to use the cloud for collaborative storage and work – hence the "we" in the name.
+WeVideo, as the name suggests, is a video platform designed to use the cloud for collaborative storage and work – hence the "we" in the name.

 This tool can be used to capture, edit, and view video footage.
 Crucially, it is all cloud-based so it requires very little storage space or processing power – allowing it to work on most devices.